AntoniBertel/aws-efa-rdma-benchmark/README.md

 ## Benchmarking RDMA in AWS EKS cluster (graviton3 + EFA 2.0)
-This repository contains TF CDK code to set up an EKS cluster with an attached EFA, install the K8S EFA Device Plugin, build a K8S image with EFA drivers and OpenMPI, and then run RDMA tests on top of it.
+The repository contains TF CDK code to set up an EKS cluster and surrounding infrastructure, attach EFA nodes, install EFA Device Plugin in the cluster, build a K8S image with EFA drivers and OpenMPI, deploy it to let run RDMA benchmarks on top of them.
+EFA and OpenMPI are enabled and working on plain nodes and in pods both.

 ## Intro
 Remote Direct Memory Access (RDMA) enables high-throughput and low latency data transfer between servers by offloading operations to a networking card and saving CPU sykles on copying data buffers.
 In the context of Kubernetes clusters, RDMA can be used to accelerate communication between pods, which can improve the performance of applications that require high throughput and low latency.